-Our failure to meet Nasdaq's continued listing requirements could result in a delisting of ourCommon Stock.
+Our failure to meet Nasdaq's continued listing requirements could result in a delisting of our Common Stock.

 If we fail to satisfy the continued listing requirements of Nasdaq, such as the corporate governance requirements or the minimum closing bid price requirement, Nasdaq may take steps to delist our Common Stock.
 On May 5, 2023, we received a letter (the "Nasdaq Staff Deficiency Letter") from the Listing Qualifications Department of The Nasdaq Stock Market LLC ("Nasdaq") indicating that, for the last 30 consecutive business days, the closing bid price for our common stock has been below the minimum \$1.00 per share required for continued listing on The Nasdaq Capital (the "Minimum Bid Price Requirement").
-In accordance with Nasdaq rules, the Company has been provided until November 1, 2023, to regain compliance with the Minimum Bid Price Requirement.
-If, at any time during this 180-day period, the closing bid price of the Company's common stock is at least \$1.00 for a minimum of ten consecutive business days, Nasdaq staff will provide written notification that the Company has achieved compliance with the Minimum Bid Price Requirement.
-Such a delisting would likely have a negative effect on the price of our Common Stock and would impair your ability to sell or purchase our Common Stock when you wish to do so.
+In accordance with Nasdaq rules, the Company was provided until November 1, 2023, to regain compliance with the Minimum Bid Price Requirement.
+On August 11, 2023, the Company received notice from Nasdaq stating that the Company has regained compliance with the Minimum Bid Price Requirement.
+However, any future failure to satisfy the continued listing requirements of Nasdaq, which results in a delisting, would likely have a negative effect on the price of our Common Stock and would impair your ability to sell or purchase our Common Stock when you wish to do so.
 In the event of a delisting, we can provide no assurance that any action taken by us to restore compliance with listing requirements would allow our Common Stock to become listed again, stabilize the market price or improve the liquidity of our Common Stock, prevent our Common Stock from dropping below the Nasdaq minimum bid price requirement or prevent future non-compliance with the listing requirements of Nasdaq.